Radon Air Purification Quotes

 Radon Air Purification detail Radon Air Purification detail Radon Air Purification detail

-• Size and Scope: Ranges from small, localized units to comprehensive systems covering entire buildings, depending on radon levels and space size.
+• Size and Scope: Ranges from small, localized units to comprehensive systems covering entire buildings.

-• Labor Complexity: Installation may involve penetrations through walls or floors, requiring careful sealing and system integration.
+• Labor Complexity: Installation may involve ceiling or wall penetrations, requiring varying levels of effort.

-• Extras: Additional features may include monitoring devices, alarms, or enhanced filtration options for improved air quality.
+• Extras: Additional features may include monitoring devices, system upgrades, or enhanced filtration options.

 Project Size and Scope